Hobby Lobby smuggling scandal

-One of the ancient clay tablets shows cuneiform script which Hobby Lobby bought.
+One of the ancient clay tablets bought by Hobby Lobby shows cuneiform script.

 The Hobby Lobby smuggling scandal started in 2009 when representatives of the Hobby Lobby chain of craft stores received a large number of clay bullae and tablets originating in the ancient Near East.
 The artifacts were intended for the Museum of the Bible, funded by the Evangelical Christian Green family, which owns the Hobby Lobby chain.
 Internal staff had warned superiors that the items had dubious provenance and were potentially looted from Iraq.

 Several shipments of the artifacts were seized by US customs agents in 2011, triggering a struggle between Hobby Lobby and the federal government that culminated in a 2017 civil forfeiture case United States of America v.
 Approximately Four Hundred Fifty Ancient Cuneiform Tablets and Approximately Three Thousand Ancient Clay Bullae.
 As a result of the case, Hobby Lobby agreed to return the artifacts and forfeit $3 million.
-U.S. Immigration and Customs Enforcement returned 3,800 items seized from Hobby Lobby to Iraq in May 2018.
+US Immigration and Customs Enforcement returned 3,800 items seized from Hobby Lobby to Iraq in May 2018.
 In March 2020, Hobby Lobby president Steve Green agreed to return 11,500 items to Egypt and Iraq.

 Purchase and provenance

 United States versus Approximately 450 Ancient Cuneiform Tablets is a court filing from July 2017.

 In December 2010, Hobby Lobby purchased $1.6 million worth of Iraqi artifacts from dealers in the United Arab Emirates.
 The artifacts were largely cuneiform tablets, clay bullae, and cylinder seals, with some likely originating from the ancient city of Irisaĝrig on the Tigris.
 Many of the artifacts lacked any supporting evidence of their history or ownership, raising the possibility that the artifacts had been possibly looted or sold on the black market.
 The U.S. government investigated the company for these actions.

 Archaeologists say some items may have come from the National Museum of Iraq, which had been looted after the American invasion of Iraq in 2003.
 Hobby Lobby made mass purchases with few pieces of vague documentation and scant descriptions, and "having commissioned inexperienced scholars to analyze ancient texts" according to scholars Candida Moss and Joel Baden in the book Bible Nation.
 The Museum of the Bible's chief curator in 2017 summarised: "We can't even tell sometimes which particular item belonged to which acquisition, because it just wasn't documented either at the acquisition point or at the delivery point. ...
 So we have no way of knowing where these came from."

-Through the 2000s, the entire antiquities market—especially Hobby Lobby staff—had been widely and publicly warned of the proliferation of fakes, all manufactured with the same cheap flaws that are obvious to expert analysts.
-Further, the scholarly community disparaged the Museum's entire mission, including this statement from Jodi Magness, president of the Archaeological Institute of America: "[If] archaeology is being used as a means of proving the historicity and accuracy of the biblical text, that is extremely problematic".
-She generally warned, "Many [unprovenanced] antiquities surely come from illegal excavations or looting of archaeological sites".
+Through the 2000s, the entire antiquities market had been widely and publicly warned of the proliferation of fakes, all manufactured with the same cheap flaws that are obvious to expert analysts.
+Further, Jodi Magness, president of the Archaeological Institute of America warns against such purchases: "Many [unprovenanced] antiquities surely come from illegal excavations or looting of archaeological sites".